SwarmUS/SwarmUS-doc/docs/sections/hardware/hiveboard-ui.md

 ### LED `RGB` - HiveMind Comm Interface

 Displays the status of the comm interface.
 Note that this means the comm interface is opened, not that the two devices communicate.
 They need to do a handshake after opening the interface.
 Thus a connection is fully established when the RGB is of color teal or blue **and** LED MCU_1 is on.
-If you plug the Ethernet or USB cable and the LED is not changing, make sure you have the right TCP port for Ethernet or for USB that you open the port on the host.
+If you plug the Ethernet or USB cable and the LED is not changing, make sure the TCP ports for Ethernet or the COM ports for USB match the ones that are open on the host.

 The RGB LED can take the following colours: